Dutch Neck, Cumberland County, New Jersey

-Dutch Neck is a census-designated place (CDP) in Cumberland County, New Jersey, United States.
+Dutch Neck is a census-designated place (CDP) located in Cumberland County, in the U.S. state of New Jersey.
 It is in the northwestern part of the county, in the southern part of Hopewell Township.
 It is 4 mi southwest of Bridgeton, the county seat.

 Dutch Neck was first listed as a CDP prior to the 2020 census.

 Demographics

+Dutch Neck first appeared as a census designated place in the 2020 U.S. census.

+As of 2020, the population for the area was 123.

+Education

+Students are zoned to Hopewell Township School District (for elementary school) and Cumberland Regional School District (for high school).